Statistical Tests for Replacing Human Decision Makers with Algorithms: Introduction

+Our paper makes several contributions.
+First, we offer a conceptual framework of information and incentives for interpreting comparisons between the machine algorithms and human decision makers.
+Second, we provide a model to identify human decision maker candidates for replacement by machine algorithms and to generate machine algorithm based decisions that incorporate human decision maker preferences.
+The replacement model accounts for the sampling uncertainty of individual decision makers.
+Third, an empirical application to abnormal birth detection demonstrates that our proposed replacement algorithm significantly improves the overall performance of risky pregnancy detection.
+Fourth, we conduct an extensive synthetic data analysis that serves as guidance for evaluating empirical procedures incorporating complementarity in the presence of information asymmetry between human decision maker and machine algorithms.

-In this paper, in order to compare machines with human decision makers, we need to assume away incentive heterogeneity, and focus on information processing capacity.
-We interpret a human FPR/TPR pair below the machine ROC curve as evidence of the superiority of the machine algorithms.
-Under these assumptions, if the individual FPR/TPR pairs are precisely known without sampling errors, they can be directly compared to the machine ROC curve.
-As shown in Figure \ref{SimpleDoc1}, a precisely known human FPR/TPR pair below the machine ROC curve can be dominated by any point on the line segment of the ROC curve between A and B. Replacing the human FPR/TPR pair by any point on the A-B segment of the machine ROC curve segment results in higher TPR without increasing FPR, or lower FPR without sacrificing TPR.
+In this paper, in order to compare machines with human decision makers, we restrict incentive heterogeneity and focus on information processing capacity.
+If the individual FPR/TPR pairs are precisely known without sampling errors, they can be directly compared to the machine ROC curve; we interpret a human FPR/TPR pair below the machine ROC curve as evidence of the superiority of the machine algorithms.
+As shown in Figure \ref{SimpleDoc1}, a human FPR/TPR pair below the machine ROC curve can be dominated by any point on the line segment of the ROC curve between A and B. Replacing the human FPR/TPR pair by any point on the A-B segment of the machine ROC curve segment results in higher TPR without increasing FPR, or lower FPR without sacrificing TPR.

 In reality, only an \textit{estimate} of the FPR/TPR pair can be obtained from the empirical data.
 A statistical framework to compare the performance of algorithms with that of human decision makers requires accounting for estimation sampling errors.
 We focus on two main issues.
 First, we seek statistical evidence supporting the information superiority of an algorithm that favors the replacement of a human decision maker.
 Second, we aim to identify the most appropriate point on the machine ROC curve for this purpose.
 To address these two issues, we experiment with both a heuristic frequentist confidence set approach and a subsequent Bayesian inference approach.
 In both scenarios, confidence and credible regions are formed to inform the decision making process.
-The Bayesian approach results in more replacement and additional improvement in the aggregate TPR/FPR pair.
+The Bayesian approach results in more replacement and additional improvement in the aggregate FPR/TPR pair.
 We suggest the Bayesian analysis as an applicable decision framework.